bobvanschaik/password-generator/README.md

 # password-generator
-Generate a password, enter the desired password length.
+Generate a password, choose and enter the desired password length.
 Returns letters, digits and punctuation